Nov 11, 2021

 Diet and exercise alone are not adequate in targeting fat loss, particularly those found in specific areas.
 Learn about arm liposuction today.

-Diet and exercise alone are not adequate in targeting fat loss, particularly those found in specific areas.
+Diet and exercise alone are inadequate in targeting fat loss, particularly in specific areas.
 We are all unique, and our body distributes fat accordingly.

 The term "fat" may conjure negative connotations, but in reality, it is essential for our existence and survival.
 It serves an indispensable role in storing energy.
 Fat cells keep us warm - yes, without fat, we would freeze - and it helps the body absorb essential vitamins.
 Additionally, it insulates our nerves, which would have otherwise caused mixed and wrong signals to be sent out.

-White adipocytes increase in size when, for example, insulin level goes up, particularly after a meal.
+White adipocytes increase in size when, for example, insulin level increases, particularly after a meal.
 This is because they take in more fatty acids.
 They shrink when energy is burned.
-White adipocytes can be found everywhere from under the skin (subcutaneous fat), packed around the organs (visceral fat) to between muscles, and so on.
+White adipocytes can be found everywhere, from under the skin (subcutaneous fat), packed around the organs (visceral fat) to between muscles, and so on.
 This increase and decrease are what we come to know as weight gain or weight loss.

 According to a study, adipocytes die off and then be replaced, with up to half of the body's fat cells being replaced every 8.3 years.
-The same study also stated that generally, the number of adipocyte cells remains stable in adulthood.
-In essence, these fat cells that don't go away are regarded as stubborn fat.
+The same study also stated that the number of adipocyte cells generally remains stable in adulthood.
+Essentially, these fat cells that don't go away are considered stubborn fat.

-The problem areas, to mean the areas where excess fat can usually be found, includes:
+The problem areas where excess fat can usually be found, includes:

-Accumulation of excess fat can lead to a host of health conditions, so it is paramount to address them earlier.
+Accumulating excess fat can lead to various health conditions, so it is paramount to address them earlier.